 Risk Management cannot advise on the suitability or legality of policies, processes, or documents designed to obtain compliance with federal, state, or local regulations.
 It is highly recommended that certain policies be reviewed by legal counsel prior to implementation.

 Risk Management will provide risk management guidance and advice regarding any aspect of college operations, including athletics, student activities, international travel, safety, executive travel, and new initiatives.

 Ruth joined Five Colleges in 2020.
 The Risk Management Office directly supports the four private member colleges of the consortium: Amherst, Hampshire, Mount Holyoke, and Smith.
 In this role, Ruth has responsibility for enterprise risk management, traditional risk management, and insurance operations.
 She also serves as the Vice President and Chief Operating Office of the Collegiate Catalyst Fund LLC, an insurance captive operated by consortium members.

-Her current responsibilities include: managing and administering the Five College Risk Management program’s insurance policies and claims, including the record keeping associated with these policies or programs; supporting all campus collaborative insurance buying or claims management committees, including those for student health and workers’ compensation; working with insurance service providers to ensure full utilization of loss prevention services; providing assistance to management and administration in planning department goals/objectives; and supporting the Director of Risk Management in developing reports, and responding to campus requests.
+K. Dymek's current responsibilities include: managing and administering the Five College Risk Management program’s insurance policies and claims, including the record keeping associated with these policies or programs; supporting all campus collaborative insurance buying or claims management committees, including those for student health and workers’ compensation; working with insurance service providers to ensure full utilization of loss prevention services; providing assistance to management and administration in planning department goals/objectives; and supporting the Director of Risk Management in developing reports, and responding to campus requests.